ravilushqa/cron/README.md

 ## Description
 Command line script which parses a cron string and expands each field to show the times at which it will run.
-Parser support standart cron format, except special strings such as "@yearly"
+Parser support standard cron format, except special strings such as "@yearly"

 ## Example